p--q/EditEbeddedScripts/README.md

 2017-12-18 version 0.1.0 First release.

 2017-12-21 version 0.1.1 Fixed a serious bug.
 Scripts/python folder in the document is registered in manifest.xml.

+2017-12-21 version 0.1.2 Changed how to delete an existing the embedded macro folder.